Branch points of split degenerate superelliptic curves I: construction of Schottky groups

 \end{enumerate}

 \end{algo}

-A rough idea of what the above algorithm does to an input set $S$ is that it keeps performing foldings of $S$ that are either good or bad in order to bring $S$ closer to being an optimal set, returning to the beginning after performing each (good or bad) folding and detecting immediately in Steps \ref{step 1} and \ref{step 2} if the folding was bad; if we reach a point where there are no more good or bad foldings, the original input set $S$ will have been replaced by an optimal set $\Smin$ (as is guaranteed by \Cref{lemma algorithm terminates}), and only in this situation do we reach Step \ref{step 5}.
-More precisely, the effectiveness of \Cref{algo folding} at discerning whether an input is good and producing an optimal set which is folding equivalent if so is given by the below theorem.
+A rough idea of what the above algorithm does to an input set $S$ is that it keeps performing good or bad foldings on $S$ in order to bring $S$ closer to being an optimal set, returning to the beginning after performing each (good or bad) folding and detecting immediately in Steps \ref{step 1} and \ref{step 2} if the folding was bad; if we reach a point where there are no more good or bad foldings, the original input set $S$ will have been replaced by an optimal set $\Smin$ (as is guaranteed by \Cref{lemma algorithm terminates}), and only in this situation do we reach Step \ref{step 5}.
+More precisely, the effectiveness of \Cref{algo folding} at discerning whether an input is superelliptic, and at producing an optimal set which is folding equivalent if so, is given by the below theorem.

 \begin{thm} \Cref{algo folding} terminates after executing a finite number of steps.
 The output may be interpreted as follows.

 \begin{enumerate}[(a)]